hiyaamalik/Self-Healing-AI-for-Network-Security/README.md

- # Self Healing AI
+ # Self Healing AI for Network Security
 This repository contains notebooks and models for detecting cyber threats and classifying attacks using machine learning and deep learning techniques.
+Following that, real-time implementation was done using synthetic data and self-healing mechanisms were implemented.

 ## Project Overview